apache/mxnet/scala-package/examples/src/main/java/org/apache/mxnetexamples/javaapi/infer/predictor/README.md

 * These are relative paths to this script.
 * You may need to run `chmod +x run_predictor_java_example.sh` before running this script.

-The example should give expected output as shown below:
+The example should give an output similar to the one shown below:
 ```
 Predict with Float input
 Probability : 0.30337515 Class : n02123159 tiger cat